ciwolsey/arp-scan/README.md

    ```
    This will show you exactly what entries would be added or updated.

-Note: The `--add-hosts` option requires the `--lookup` option to be enabled, as it relies on the hostnames defined in your `labels.txt` file.
+Note: The `--add-hosts` option requires the `--lookup` option to be enabled, as it relies on the hostnames defined in your `mappings.txt` file.

 ## Requirements

 - Rust 1.70 or later
 - Administrator/root privileges
-- Windows (for hosts file integration) or Linux/macOS
+- Windows (for hosts file integration) or Linux/macOS (for basic scanning)

 ## License